Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers: Stability Analysis of the model

 \subsection{Causality Condition}

 We also know that for a physically acceptable model, the velocity of the sound (both radial and transverse) should be less than the speed of the light, i.e., both $\frac{dp_r}{d\rho},~\frac{dp_t}{d\rho}<1$ which is known as the causality condition.
-The causality condition is shown to satisfy in Figs.~\ref{fig:sound speed_figure1} and~\ref{fig:sound speed_figure2} .
+The causality condition is shown to satisfy in Fig.~\ref{fig:sound speed_figure}.

-To examine the stability, we have followed the technique which is known as ``cracking method'' used by~\citet{Herrera1992}.
-Based on this method~\citet{Abreu2007} found that for a compact stellar object, in a stable region we must have

-Figure \ref{fig:mod_figure} clearly indicates that for our assumed set of values the configuration remains stable throughout the star.